MarioNeugebauer/insert-into-email-addresse/README.md

 If for example the child has the email-address matze.mueller@lernsax.de then the parents might be reachable at matze.mueller.e1@lernsax.de and matze.mueller.e2@lernsax.de.
 Having a list of normal child email-addresses enables you to generate a list of parent email addresses from it, with the literal e1 and e2 at the right place.

+In order to keep the original address, you can set the third option to True.
+This will keep the original email address in the list as well.

 For usage, just adapt the filename path.